olsenbudanur/anti-typosquatting/README.md

 - ⚙️ Integrates seamlessly with your existing npm workflows.
 - ⚡️ Lightweight and fast, averaging 10ms per package check.

-# How it Works
-Anti-typosquatting uses the [Levenshtein distance algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance) to calculate the similarity between the package that the user wants to install against the top 10000 npm packages (retrieved from [LeoDog896's latest npm-rank release](https://github.com/LeoDog896/npm-rank)).

-The Levenshtein distance between two strings is calculated by finding the minimum number of operations required to transform one string into the other (operations being insertions, deletions, or substitutions).
-This is a perfect way to detect typosquatting attempts, as it can detect small differences between two strings that are caused by typos or misspellings.

-Levenshtein distance algorithm's dynamic programming implementation has a time complexity of O(m*n), where m and n are the lengths of the two strings being compared, so the algorithm is very fast and efficient.
-On average, the algorithm takes around 10ms to calculate the similarity between the package name and the top 10000 packages, making it a great choice for typosquatting detection.

 # How to use
 ```bash
 npi <package_name> # instals the package if it is safe, otherwise provides suggestions for the correct package name